BEd in Elementary Education Alumnus

 How has COVID-19 affected your life?
 What have you been doing to adjust and adapt?
 What has brought you the most comfort during this time?

 COVID -19 has affected my life immensely; however, I would say this experience has taught me to be patient and allowed me to reflect on myself and who I am as an educator, and work on future goals that I set for myself.

 What has brought me the most comfort during this time would have to be my family.
 With COVID-19 being such a prevalent event in our lives today, I have been given the opportunity to appreciate family and spend time with them.

 My future vision is to be an effective educator who puts his students first and leads by example both in the classroom and community.
 A goal of mine would be to complete my master’s degree hopefully in the foreseeable future.
 At this time, I am unaware of what degree field I want to pursue but I know when I make that decision I will put my mind and heart into it.

-*Ka Malu O Kaiona is a K-6 elementary cohort in the Institute for Teacher Education Elementary Program based in Wai‘anae Coast partner schools with the goal of recruiting future teachers for and from Wai‘anae Coast communities.
+*Ka Malu O Kaiona is a K-6 elementary cohort in the School of Teacher Education Elementary Program based in Wai‘anae Coast partner schools with the goal of recruiting future teachers for and from Wai‘anae Coast communities.
 The program focuses on place-based learning, culturally relevant pedagogy, and community advocacy.
 Spring 2020 marks the first graduates of the Ka Malu O Kaiona cohort.